-Work would occur during normal daytime working hours, eliminating noise at night that may disturb area residents.
-The construction of the pump building will reduce noise impacts from the irrigation pumps.
+Work would occur during normal daytime working hours weekdays and occasional Saturdays, eliminating noise at night that may disturb area residents.

-- 8. Land and Shoreline Use Find help answering land and shoreline use questions - a.
+8. Land and Shoreline Use Find help answering land and shoreline use questions a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.